angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 title: Brainstorm
 ---

-In the basics we alluded to the use of Brainstorm as a specialty elements.
+In the basics we alluded to the use of Brainstorm as being a special case when discussing the use of cantrips to draw into our Doomsday piles.
 More than a cantrip to start consuming your piles, Brainstorm can effectively draw 3 cards at once from said pile unlike other options from your suite of cantrips.
 This, combined with otherwise *dead* cards from hand can turn